ddev/ddev/docs/content/users/basics/developer-tools.md

 `ddev exec composer create-project ...`

-DDEV-Local uses composer version 2 by default.
+DDEV uses composer version 2 by default.
 If you want to roll back to version 1, `ddev config --composer-version=1 && ddev start`

 **composer.json Location**: The most common situation is for the composer.json to be in the project root, but if your composer.json is not in the project root, use the `composer_root` option in `.ddev/config.yaml` or `ddev config --composer-root <dir>`.
 The `composer_root` value is the *relative* path from the project root to the directory where the composer.json file is.
 So if the composer.json is `docroot/composer.json`, the `composer_root` value should be `docroot`.